Why Amazon Shares Are Falling | Benzinga

 Why Amazon Shares Are Falling

 Amazon is a leading online retailer and one of the highest-grossing e-commerce aggregators.
-Retail-related revenue represents approximately 83% of total, followed by Amazon Web Services' cloud computing, storage, database, and other offerings (12%), and advertising services and cobranded credit cards (6%).
+Retail related revenue represents approximately 83% of total, followed by Amazon Web Services (12%) and advertising services and cobranded credit cards (6%).
 International segments constituted 27% of Amazon's non-AWS sales in 2020, led by Germany, the United Kingdom and Japan.

 Amazon has a 52-week high of $3,773.08 and a 52-week low of $2,881.00.